 A biblical and theological examination of ethical issues that arise in the creation and use of wealth, in the exercise and management of work, and in the experience or alleviation of material needs.
+2 semester hrs.

 3350 Current Issues in Christian Ethics